ViewsForAndroid/generator-andy/README.md

 **Introducing… ANDY!**

-Andy helps you to quickly create a **well configured, well behaved** Android application (and project libraries too!).
+Andy helps you to quickly create a **well configured, well behaved** Android application (including support for Android TV, Android Wear, Glass and project libraries too!).
 It's the spiritual successor to [Android KickstartR](http://androidkickstartr.com/) project but updated to the modern times!

 With Andy you have *de facto* the following features: